-All prisoners are processed at the Van Cise-Simonet Detention Center.
-Meals, phone calls, programs, video visitation and showers are all done within the housing unit.
-Prisoners have access to National Commission on Correctional Health Care (NCCHC) accredited health care 24 hours a day, under the guidance of the Denver Health Medical Center.
-The County Jail Division is then responsible for the long-term care and custody of sentenced prisoners, sentenced and pre-sentenced female prisoners and prisoners sentenced to alternative sentencing programs/community corrections.
+All detainees are processed at the Van Cise-Simonet Detention Center.
+Meals, phone calls, programs, video visitations, and showers are all done within the housing unit.
+People in our care have access to the National Commission on Correctional Health Care (NCCHC)–an accredited health care resource–24 hours a day, under the guidance of the Denver Health Medical Center.
+The County Jail Division is then responsible for the long-term care and custody of sentenced male inmates, sentenced and pre-sentenced female inmates, and those sentenced to alternative sentencing programs/community corrections.

 The Alternative Sentencing Program allows offenders the opportunity to maintain their employment and/or education/treatment.
 These programs are carefully supervised and include monetary fees, which shall be determined by a case assessment.
 The Work Search program provides the offender the opportunity to search for employment while serving a jail sentence and must be authorized by the court.